How is Breast Cancer Treated?

 - Targeted drugs, which include Avastin and Herceptin

 After enduring a scary diagnosis and a strenuous treatment, it can be frustrating to learn that you still have to be on guard for a recurrence of the cancer.
-Still, the odds are with you -- 70 percent of women live more than five years after receiving their initial diagnosis, while half survive more than 10 years [source: WebMD].
+Still, the odds are with you -- 90 percent of women live more than five years after receiving their initial diagnosis, while 80 percent survive more than 10 years.
+Survival rates depend on many factors, including how early the cancer is diagnosed and whether it stayed just in the breast area or spread [source: CancerNet].